-Policy Enhancements Short-term incentive (STI) plan detail Expanded disclosure in the Remuneration Report to include detail of the Short-Term Incentive (STI) plan including; Plan overview, Performance Requirements, Individual Performance Quadrants, Performance Weightings and Key Performance Indicators (KPIs) for the Managing Director.
+Policy Enhancements Short-term incentive (STI) plan detail Incentive (STI) plan in Performance Quadrants Expanded disclosure in the Remuneration Report to include detail of the Short-Term Incentive (STI) plan including; Plan overview, Performance Requirements, Individual Performance Quadrants, Performance Weightings and Key Performance Indicators (KPIs) for the Managing Director.
 Short-term incentive (STI) performance requirements Expanded disclosure to include the assessment criteria and actual performance achieved, including commentary against each STI component for the Managing Director.
-Short-term incentive (STI) maximum award Disclosed detail of the maximum STI award for KMP as a % of total fixed remuneration.
-FY22 Long-term incentive (LTI) tranche vesting criteria ng requirements from the FY22 Tranche will be adjusted to reflect in those which qualify for vesting in any period as per the table EPS Growth Scorecard % of performance rights that qualify for vesting ' < 5% 0% 5% 40% 5% to <10% Pro-rata so that 12% of the performance rights in the tranche will vest for every 1% between 5% and 10% 10% or above 100% TSR performance vesting requirements from the FY22 Tranche will be adjusted to reflect a sliding scale award on those which qualify for vesting in any period as per the table below: TSR ranking % of performance rights which qualify for vesting < 50 th percentile 0% 50 th percentile 40% Above 50 th and below 75 th percentile Pro-rata so that 2.4% of the performance rights in the tranche will vest for every 1 percentile increase between the 50 th and 75 th percentile 75 th percentile and above 100% The EPS and TSR req Tranche. uirements each have a 50% weighting in relation to the FY22 Long-term incentive (LTI) plan conditions Plan adjusted to preclude performance rights being issued to an associate of a KMP.
-Long-term incentive (LTI) maximum award Disclosed detail of the maximum LTI award for KMP as a % of total fixed remuneration.
+Short-term incentive (STI) maximum award Disclosed detail of the m aximum STI award for KMP as a % of total fixed remuneration.
+FY22 Long-term incentive (LTI) tranche vesting criteria g requirements from the FY22 Tranche will be adjusted to reflect n those which qualify for vesting in any period as per the table EPS Growth Scorecard % of performance rights that qualify for vesting < 5% 0% 5% 40% 5% to <10% Pro-rata so that 12% of the performance rights in the tranche will vest for every 1% between 5% and 10% 10% or above 100% ng requirements from the FY22 Tranche will be adjusted to reflect n those which qualify for vesting in any period as per the table TSR ranking % of performance rights which qualify for vesting < 50 th percentile 0% 50 th percentile 40% Above 50 th and below 75 th percentile Pro-rata so that 2.4% of the performance rights in the tranche will vest for every 1 percentile increase between the 50 th and 75 th percentile 75 th percentile and above 100% The EPS and TSR req Tranche. uirements each have a 50% weighting in relation to the FY22 Long-term incentive (LTI) plan conditions Plan adjusted to preclud e performance rights being issued to an associate of a KMP.
+Long-term incentive (LTI) maximum award Disclosed detail of the m aximum LTI award for KMP as a % of total fixed remuneration.